Here you will find some suggested projects. For further information, contact the persons responsible for each project.

 Molecular dynamics simulations of protein molecules in laser fields

-Simulation study of how the native atomic structure of a protein is affected as it is exposed to an laserfield.
+Simulation study of how the native atomic structure of a protein is affected as it is exposed to a laserfield.
 Lasers are used as optical tweezers and this study aims to understand how the electric field, the laser field, actually affects the protein structure.
 The project will involve learning how to use the molecular dynamics program GROMACS.

 Validating water models for molecular modeling

 In molecular modeling water is often present in one way or another.
 There are over 50 different water models used by scientists when modeling different phenomena.
-This project is about comparing the physical and chemical properties of a subset of all the available models to decide which models that good at what.
+This project is about comparing the physical and chemical properties of a subset of all the available models to decide which models that are good at what.
 The project will involve learning how to use the molecular dynamics program GROMACS and learning how to evaluate simulations.

 RF-filtering and impedance matching for electron lenses used in time-of-flight spectroscopy

 We want to convert a scientific apparatus, running adequately with short X-ray pulses with a repetition rate of 1.25 MHz into an instrument that can handle the load from an X-ray source with much higher repetition rate having occasional “lone” pulses at 1.25 MHz.
 If you want to take part in this development (with first results already achieved) you should be ready to, together with us, develop, build and try out devices that minimizes the RF-interference due to oscillating electric fields inside our instrument.

 Shockwaves in materials induced by an X-ray laser

 X-ray lasers are new types of lasers, which produce extremely intense and short X-ray pulses.
 In this project you will use computer simulations to study how shockwaves can be created in a material (e.g. metal) when it is hit by a focused laser beam and turns into a plasma.
 This will help us understand how the structure of the material changes and how to control such an extreme process.